 - Positive effect on functioning of the nervous system and the immune system; it is important for the production of immune cells.

 - Supports the production of red blood cells.

 - Good for protein metabolism and glycogen metabolism.

 Prolonged severe shortages can lead to anemia, nerve diseases, reduced immune system, inflammation of tongue and skin, depression, confusion and fatigue.
 In infants, a lack of vitamin B6 leads to symptoms such as convulsions, vomiting and weight loss.

 High doses of vitamin B6 can lead to defects of the nervous system.
 In addition, light sensitivity or a deterioration of memory and thought processes can occur.

 - One banana provides 20% of the required daily amount of vitamin B6.

 - Vitamin B6 is very sensitive to light, but not to oxidation or heat.

-- This vitamin is present in the liver, brains, plasma and red blood cells.
+- This vitamin is present in the liver, brain, plasma and red blood cells.